Are you confused about gel nails? Wanna know the difference between hard gel vs builder gel?

 - brush on topcoat

-Soft gels are a little less thick, runnier, and easier to move around.
+Soft gel overlays are a little less thick, runnier, and easier to move around.

 Most hard gel systems don’t have colors.
 This means that you are going to be limited to clear, pink, or white if using hard gel.